junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas's eyes slide down onto Dean's lips, then move back to lock the gaze.
 "I'm fine with losing my power," he says quietly, calmly.
 "I have lost most of my power and become near-human before, and it actually wasn't too bad.
 I can handle this."

 His eyes slide away and linger around Dean's lips again, and it seems to take some effort to shift his focus back.
 Cas touches his own lips with a fingertip.
-"If you're okay with this, I mean," he says quickly, "I'm fine, too.
+"If you're okay with this, I mean," he says quickly.
+"I'm fine, too.
 And this can save Sam, if Metatron didn't lie, then I consider it a bargain -- even with my power I couldn't heal Sam, so this is actually putting my power to a better use."

 "What?
 No!
 Absolutely not!"
 Dean says sharply.
 "I would never do that!
 Not to you!"